iRobotEducation/root-docs/README.md

 The Root robot can also be charged by applying 6.5V-9V across the two charging contacts on the rear of the robot.
 However, charging through the contacts will typically be slower than through the USB-C port.

+For additional information, refer to the [Product Information Guide](files/Root-Product-Info-Guide.pdf)

 For safety and power efficiency, please observe the following precautions:
 - Regularly examine for damage to the cord, connectors, plug, enclosure, or other parts, and stop use in the event of damage.
 - Do not charge near a flammable surface or material, or near a conducting surface.